-Data science master’s programs require enrolling students to have a good understanding of a diverse set of skills.
-To supplement an applicant’s bachelor’s education, data science graduate programs may require newly admitted students to complete a bridge program in an area their academic record lacks.
-Bridge programs are normal university undergraduate courses or a series of courses in a specific subject.
-Once the bridge program is complete the student can then begin studying the data science graduate core-curriculum.
+Data science master’s programs require enrolling students to have a good understanding in a diverse set of skills.
+To supplement an applicant’s bachelor’s education, data science graduate programs may require some newly admitted students to complete a bridge program in an area where their academic record is lacking.
+Bridge programs are normal university undergraduate courses or a series of courses in a specific subject, usually offered over a summer to give students the opportunity to complete them before their cohort begins the main degree program.
+Once the bridge program is complete the student can then begin studying the data science graduate core curriculum.

 Universities typically offer two types of bridge programs: